-Terry Smith, Who Died in WW I When the British Ship Hood was Sunk by the Nazis, Describes his Experiences in Heaven, a Telepathic Cat and a Welcoming Committee
+Terry Smith, Who Died in WW I When the British Ship Hood was Sunk by the German Navy, Describes his Experiences in Heaven, a Telepathic Cat and a Welcoming Committee

 Article by: Walter Semkiw, MD